Aaron Peirsol: Irvine Novaquatics

 By 12, Peirsol's most intensive training was with the Irvine Novaquatics under Hall of Fame Coach Dave Salo, with more frequent training from youth and age group Coach Brian Pajer.
 Through July, 1996, Peirsol held an age group record for ten and under boys in the 100-meter backstroke of 1:12.13.
 Swimming at 12 for the Novaquatics at Golden West College on July 14, 1996, Peirsol set the national age group record for Boys 11-12 in the 100-meter backstroke with a time 1:03.6.
 At 14, on August 6, 1997, Peirsol broke the national age-group record for the 200-meter backstroke with a time of 2:05.42 at the Juniors West Championship at Clovis West High School.
 Not having yet reached his full potential at 14, Peirsol placed sixth in the 100 backstroke with a time of 59.32 at the U.S. Junior West National Championships on August 8, 1997 at Clovis West High.

 University of Texas

 Peirsol swam for the University of Texas at Austin in the Big 12 Conference under Hall of Fame Coach Eddie Reese and Associate Coach Kris Kubik.
 Swimming for Texas, he was the NCAA 2003 and 2004 backstroke champion, and was the 2003 NCAA Swimmer of the Year.
 He graduated Texas in 2006, majoring in Political Science.

-Olympic overview

-In his Olympic debut at the 2000 Summer Olympics, at the age of 17, Peirsol won a silver medal in the 200-meter backstroke.
-Four years later, at the 2004 Summer Olympics, he won gold in the 100-meter and 200-meter backstroke and the 4×100-meter medley relay.
-In his third Olympics in 2008, Peirsol won gold in the 100-meter backstroke and the 4×100-meter medley relay.
-In the 2008 Olympics, he came short of the success he had at the 2004 Athens Olympics by winning silver in the 200-meter backstroke, finishing behind Ryan Lochte.